 While this movie does not specifically address the theme of refugees, there are many movies that do, and have been largely praised by the public.
 Here is a list of a few of them worth watching.

 Based on the true story of a group of Sudanese refugees who are resettled in the United States, the movie follows their struggles as they try to adjust to their new life, find jobs, and overcome cultural differences.
-The bond between the refugees and their American job counselor, who helps them navigate their new surroundings depicts how receiving kindness is also an accelerator of integration.
+The bond between the refugees and their American job counsellor, who helps them navigate their new surroundings depicts how receiving kindness is also an accelerator of integration.

 Based on a true story, the movie retraces UNHCR Goodwill Ambassador Yusra Mardini’s way to the Olympics.
 Yusra and Sara Mardini were forced to flee Syria because of the ongoing conflict.
 The two sisters took on the perilous journey to safety through the Aegean Sea.
-Both trained swimmers, they carried the boat for kilometers as it was leaking, and threatening to sink.
+Both trained swimmers, they carried the boat for kilometres as it was leaking, and threatening to sink.

 Upon her arrival in Europe, Yusra started to swim again, and her journey led her to compete in the 2016 Rio Olympics as part of the first ever Refugee Olympic Team.